Matar Mushroom Gravy

 • Add the chopped onion slices and fry them till they soften (approximately 10-12 minutes).
 Add garlic cloves and ginger and fry them for a minute or two.

-• While the onions are frying, grind the cashews and green chilly to a fine paste.
+• While the onions are frying, grind the cashews and green chili to a fine paste.

 • Add the ground paste to the onions (once the onions are done) and fry them for another 5-6 minutes.

-• Add the pureed tomatoes, salt, garam masala, coriander, sugar,cumin powder and chilly powder and mix well.
-Continue to cook for another 10-12 minutes till the tomatoes get mushy and oil starts to surface.
+• Add the pureed tomatoes, salt, garam masala, coriander powder, cumin powder, chili powder, and sugar, and mix well.
+Continue to cook for another 10-12 minutes till the tomatoes get mushy and the oil starts to surface.

 • Add the mushroom and peas back to the wok and cover the wok and let it simmer for another 5 minutes.